NeuroSpectrum

 Problem

-The exclusion, harrassment and/or bullying of neurodivergent students in middle school.
+The exclusion, harassment and/or bullying of neurodivergent students in middle school.

 Personal Experience